GAM-team/GAM/docs/Chrome-Policies.md

     false: Allow the user to decide.
   insecurePrivateNetworkRequestsAllowedForUrls: TYPE_LIST
     URL patterns to allow.
 Network requests to more-private endpoints, from insecure origins not covered by the patterns specified here, will use the global default value.

+chrome.devices.managedguest.InsertKeyModifier: Control the shortcut used to trigger the Insert "six pack" key.
+  insertKeyModifier: TYPE_ENUM
+    NONE: Setting a shortcut for the "Insert" action is disabled.
+    SEARCH: Insert shortcut setting uses the shortcut that contains the search modifier.
+  insertKeyModifierSettingGroupPolicyMode: TYPE_ENUM
+    MANDATORY: Do not allow users to override.
+    RECOMMENDED: Allow users to override.

 chrome.devices.managedguest.IntensiveWakeUpThrottlingEnabled: Javascript IntensiveWakeUpThrottling.
   intensiveWakeUpThrottlingEnabled: TYPE_ENUM